Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Interventions

-These definitions, evaluated in previous work~\cite{jia2024embedding}, were used to prompt the LLM (see \Tabref{tab:prompts}).
-A post is classified as AAPA when at least four of these factors are present.
-Over the course of 10 days, we found that, on average, 30.6\% of the political posts in the pre-intervention feed of participants were classified as AAPA (\Figref{fig:scores_distribution}).
+These definitions, evaluated in previous work~\cite{jia2024embedding}, were used to prompt the LLM (\Tabref{tab:prompts}).
+A post is classified as AAPA when at least four of these factors are present. \Tabref{tab:postexamples} shows sample posts with different scores.
+Over the course of 10 days, on average, 30.6\% of the political posts in the pre-intervention feed of participants were classified as AAPA (\Figref{fig:scores_distribution}).
+The most common factors are Social Distance, Biased Evaluation of Politicized Facts, and Partisan Animosity (\Figref{fig:factors_count}).
 The distribution of AAPA varied by participants' political orientation, with 34.25\% of political posts in Republican feeds and 28.54\% in Democratic feeds classified as AAPA (\Figref{fig:scores_distribution_party}).
-The most common factors are Social Distance, Biased Evaluation of Politicized Facts, and Partisan Animosity (\Figref{fig:factors_count}).
+These percentages vary over time and can be influenced by major political events~\Figref{fig:aapa_fraction_political}.
+For instance, during the experiment, external events (such as the presidential nomination of Kamala Harris) were followed by an increase in the proportion of AAPA content, particularly in the feeds of Republican participants.